 A.R.T. develops programs like Proclamation for teens to connect to their creativity, power, and each other through mentorship, theater skill-building, and self-expression.

 What is Proclamation?

-Proclamation is, basically, a group of high school juniors and seniors who get together after school at the theater; talk about the world with Harvard professors and A.R.T. artists; invent a mind-exploding club theater show; bask in the glory of their adoring fans; give each other the most massive, epic hugs (the squeeze-the-life-out-of-you kind); and promise they’ll never let go of this feeling: that you made something important and real, together.
+Proclamation is, basically, a group of high school sophomores, juniors, and seniors who get together after school at the theater; talk about the world with Harvard professors and A.R.T. artists; invent a mind-exploding club theater show; bask in the glory of their adoring fans; give each other the most massive, epic hugs (the squeeze-the-life-out-of-you kind); and promise they’ll never let go of this feeling: that you made something important and real, together.

 That’s Proclamation.
 (Basically).

 It’s eight weeks, three days a week, three and a half hours a day.
 We don’t audition for Proclamation, just informal one-on-one interviews.
 Whether you get invited to join the ensemble or not, we give everyone who applies the same fair shot.

 Each year, Proclamation starts with a flashpoint: a current social or political event; book, essay or article; recent controversy; or work of art that ignites our investigation—which ultimately develops into an original devised theater piece written and performed by the ensemble.

 We treat everyone in Proclamation like a professional.
 This means everyone gets paid for their work, writing, and performing at the A.R.T.

 The program will run for eight weeks September – November (Sept.
 10-NOv.
 1).

 Rehearsal will be on Tuesdays, Wednesdays, and Thursdays, 4 – 7:30PM.